The McDonnell Genome Institute (MGI) is a world leader in the fast-paced, constantly changing field of genomics.

 Today, MGI has taken the COVID-19 Pandemic head on by developing a saliva based test to help detect who has contracted the illness as described in this video.

-McDonnell Genome Institute provides an array of services at Washington University for collaborators throughout the world including the Genome Engineering and iPSC Center (GEiC@MGI) and the Genome Technology Access Center (GTAC@MGI).
+McDonnell Genome Institute provides an array of services at Washington University for collaborators throughout the world including the Genome Engineering & Stem Cell Center (GESC@MGI), the Mass Spectrometry Technology Access Center (MTAC@MGI), and the Genome Technology Access Center (GTAC@MGI).

 MGI collaborates with groups large and small.
 We have a rich history of major collaborations, managing large, complex projects, guiding research, and disseminating data through our well-established sharing and outreach pipelines.
 Multiple projects are referenced in present publications and continue to build the future of medicine.